Summary

 Key Takeaways

-• Crisis plan charts turn hard choices into simple picture steps anyone can follow
+- •Crisis plan charts turn complex decisions into simple visual steps anyone can follow

-• Decision trees help you map out problems before they happen
+- •Decision trees help you map out problems and solutions before emergencies hit

-• Picture tools make it easy to share emergency plans with your whole team
+- •Visual tools make sharing emergency plans with your entire team effortless

-• Testing and updates keep your charts useful as your business changes
+- •Testing and regular updates keep your charts relevant as your business evolves

-• Simple symbols work better than complex pictures during real emergencies
+- •Simple symbols work better than complex graphics during real emergencies

 What Are Crisis Plan Charts and Why Do They Matter?

-Crisis plan charts are picture maps.
-They show your team what to do when problems happen.
-Creately says a crisis plan tells workers what steps to take when bad things happen.
+Crisis plan charts are your business lifeline.
+They show your team exactly what to do when disaster hits.
+Creately defines contingency planning as giving workers clear steps to take when everything goes sideways.

 Why Pictures Work for Crisis Planning